samingbar/test-canceler/README.md

   - Task queue `batch-queue`.
   - Activity `batch_cancel_workflows` issues a service batch termination with a visibility query.

+Namespace topology:
+- "Main" namespace hosts the high‑volume workflows (work service).
+- "Canceler" namespace hosts the canceler workflow and the Java activity worker that polls `batch-queue`.
+- The Java activity implementation connects to the main namespace when issuing StartBatchOperation so it can target the spawned workflows.
+Ensure both namespaces are correctly set in `.env` and in the Java worker if you change defaults.

 ---

 ## Repository Layout